 docker-compose --version

-Regardless of which installation method you chose, Docker requires its service to be running before you can use it.
-However, by default, the Docker service is not started automatically after installation.
+Regardless of which installation method you chose, the Docker service does not start automatically after installation.

 Enable Docker on Boot